anhtuan0811/Telecom-Churn-Analysis/README.md

 # 🧾 What can you practice with this case study?
 - Python
- - Pandas, numpy, matplotlib, seaborn, scipy.
+  - Pandas, numpy,matplotlib,seaborn.
   - Data cleaning, checking for null values, and data transformation.
   - Running models, fitting models, and testing models.
- - Defining functions.
   - Using SMOTE-ENN to address data imbalance.
+  - Defining function.